anikxt/css_learning/README.md

   - it takes 'fixed', 'local', 'scroll' values.
 - Best Practices -> img { display: block; max-width: 100% }
 - 'object-fit' is useful when you want a specific width and height on your image that isn't respectful of the default aspect ratio of the image.
-  - it takes 'contain', 'cover', 'fill', 'npne', 'scale-down' values.
+  - it takes 'contain', 'cover', 'fill', 'none', 'scale-down' values.
 - 'aspect-ratio' allows you to define the desired width-to-height ratio of an element's box.
   - this means that even if the parent container or viewport size changes, the browser will adjust the element's dimensions to maintain the specified width-to-height ratio.
   - it takes one or both of the keyword 'auto' or a \<ratio> values.